 - Few futures markets offered

 Every time we re-review Matchbook, we find the service has improved noticeably since its previous review.
 While Matchbook still lags behind Betfair for the range of markets offered, the liquidity on the markets it does offer is improving all the time, as evident by its strong performance in our latest bookmaker margin survey.
-Matchbook also has the trump card of being the only betting exchange to support AUD accounts and online in-play wagering.
-It is also more beginner-friendly than Betfair, with $2.00 minimum wagers.
-Matchbook is certainly worth checking out if you’re a fan of exchange betting.
+Matchbook is also more beginner-friendly than Betfair, with $2.00 minimum wagers compared to $5.00.
+It’s just a shame that Matchbook no longer offers in-play wagering to Australian residents.